FACTBOX-Countries rally round Lebanon after Beirut blast

 QATAR - The country dispatched the first of four planned flights on Wednesday with medical aid, and will deliver two field hospitals of 500 beds each, equipped with respirators and other necessary medical supplies.

 RUSSIA - Five planes carrying medical equipment, a field hospital and medical personnel.
-All medical staff travelling to Beirut will be equipped with personal protective gear in light of the coronavirus pandemic.
+All medical staff travelling to Beirut will be equipped with personal protective gear due to the coronavirus pandemic.

 TUNISIA - Two planes carrying food and medical aid.
 The president said his country could treat up to 100 of the casualties in its hospitals.